 The Bodhisatta was once a garuda king.
-A ship full of merchants wrecked in the ocean and only one man survived.
+A ship full of merchants wrecked in the ocean, and only one man survived.
 He floated to land without anything, even clothes, and went about begging.
-People assumed he was a naked ascetic and treated him well, giving him plenty of food and building him a small home, so the man chose to go ahead and live as an ascetic despite having no knowledge or virtue.
+People assumed he was a naked ascetic and treated him well, giving him plenty of food and building him a small home, so the man decided to go ahead and live as an ascetic, despite having no knowledge or virtue.
 Because people didn’t know his true nature, he was widely respected and his followers included the Bodhisatta and a naga king.

 One day the Bodhisatta met with the ascetic to discuss a problem.
 Garudas, he explained, often died when attacking nagas because they had a secret defense.
 He asked the ascetic to extract the best method to seize them from the naga king and tell him.
 The ascetic agreed to try.
 The next time the naga king came to see him, the ascetic asked how garudas could safely seize nagas.
-The naga king said it was a secret he would never tell because if garudas knew, all nagas would be killed.
+The naga king said it was a secret he would never tell because, if garudas knew, they would kill all nagas.
 The ascetic said he only asked out of curiosity and promised to never tell anyone else.
-The naga was hesitant, but after being asked three times he revealed that nagas swallow large stones to make themselves too heavy to lift.
-If the garudas grabbed them by the tail rather than the head, the stones would fall out of their mouths and the nagas would be carried away every time.
+The naga was hesitant, but after being asked three times, he revealed that nagas swallow large rocks to make themselves too heavy to lift.
+If the garudas grabbed nagas by the tail rather than the head, the rocks would fall out of their mouths and they would be carried away every time.
 The ascetic promptly shared the secret with the Bodhisatta, who immediately flew off to attack his rival.